 James A. Parsons Jr.

-Parsons, a metallurgist and educator, created corrosion-resistant, stainless steel alloy Durimet 20.
+Parsons, a metallurgist and educator, created corrosion-resistant, stainless steel alloy Durimet 20, also known as Alloy 20.
 Invented in the 1930s, it became the basis for a family of stainless steel alloys still widely used today in a range of industrial processes that involve corrosive chemicals.

 Green Fluorescent Protein (GFP) Variants

 Biochemist Tsien invented GFP variants, creating a full palette of fluorescent proteins that enable scientists to track multiple cellular processes simultaneously.
 For this work, he shared the 2008 Nobel Prize in Chemistry.